suyash2312/Accio-Alpha/README.md

 # WiDS-2025

 ## Midterm Submission Report

-Week 1 Assignment: Math and Graphs with Python
+### Week 1: Math and Graphs with Python

-Creating Data: Wrote code to initialize lists of numbers and matrices, including generating arrays with random values and zeros.

-Doing Math: Performed various calculations such as addition, multiplication, and finding averages on these arrays using NumPy.

-Speed Test: Demonstrated that using NumPy’s vectorized operations is significantly faster than using standard Python loops.
+In this assignment, I worked with Python and NumPy to create and handle different types of data.
+I created lists, matrices, random arrays, and arrays filled with zeros.
+I then performed basic mathematical operations like addition, multiplication, and calculating averages.

+I also compared normal Python loops with NumPy operations and observed that NumPy works much faster.
+Along with this, I solved a probability and statistics assignment, which helped me revise basic concepts like averages, distributions, and data analysis.

-Plotting: Created a line graph to visualize temperature changes over time.
+Finally, I plotted a simple line graph to show how temperature changes over time.

-Week 2 Assignment: Statistics and Prediction
+### Week 2: Statistics and Prediction

-Salary Study: Analyzed a theoretical regression model for starting salaries.
-I determined that, based on the model's interaction terms, males earned higher average salaries than females specifically when GPAs were high.
+For this week, I studied a regression model related to starting salaries.
+From the analysis, I found that males tend to earn higher salaries than females when the GPA is high, based on the interaction terms in the model.

-Car Data: Processed real automotive data to investigate the relationship between engine power and fuel efficiency.

-The Result: My analysis using OLS regression confirmed a statistically significant negative relationship, showing that as horsepower increases, gas mileage (MPG) decreases.
+I also analyzed a real car dataset to understand how engine power affects fuel efficiency.
+Using OLS regression, I found that as horsepower increases, the mileage (MPG) decreases, and this relationship was statistically significant.